-C1 Identify and diagnose business related problems accurately and effectively across a wide range of business disciplines. a wide range of business disciplines.
+C1 Identify and diagnose business related problems accurately and effectively across a wide range of business disciplines.
 C2 Identify, interpret, and evaluate data pertinent for problem solving and decision making from multiple sources.
 C3 Critically analysis supported by independent judgment to construct a reasoned argument to draw conclusions.
 C4 Evaluate existing business and management practices to provide a range of possible alternative solutions.